-Note: This course is part of a trans-institution course sequence.
+Note: This course is part of a Coursera Specialization

 This course and two others, led respectively by Drs.
 Douglas Schmidt and Jules White of Vanderbilt University, have been designed to complement each other.
+Click here to find out more about the Mobile Cloud Computing with Android (MoCCA) Specialization.
 Therefore, some of the programming assignments and the course project for these courses will be coordinated.

 Nevertheless, each of these courses stands alone.
 Students are not required to take all of them.
 Those who do, however, will gain a much more detailed, end-to-end understanding of handheld systems and their applications.